haysacks/spot-the-coin/README.md

 * Download the config file (google-services.json) from the new added app and move it into the module folder (i.e. [app/](./spot-the-coin/app/))
 * Build and run it on an Android device

+The APK build of the app can also be found in [Releases](https://github.com/haysacks/spot-the-coin/releases).

 ### Running the website
 TBA